flenniken/statictea/testfiles/userfun-signatures.stf.md

-anchors(a: list, b: string) list and(a: bool, b: bool) bool bool(a: any) bool case(a: int, b: list, c: any) any case(a: string, b: list, c: any) any cmp(a: float, b: float) int cmp(a: int, b: int) int cmp(a: string, b: string, c: bool) int cmpVersion(a: string, b: string) int concat(a: string, b: string) string dict(a: list) dict dup(a: string, b: int) string eq(a: float, b: float) bool eq(a: int, b: int) bool eq(a: string, b: string) bool exists(a: dict, b: string) bool find(a: string, b: string, c: any) any float(a: int) float float(a: string, b: any) any float(a: string) float format(a: string) string func(a: string) func functionDetails(a: func) dict get(a: dict, b: string, c: any) any get(a: list, b: int, c: any) any gt(a: float, b: float) bool gt(a: int, b: int) bool gte(a: float, b: float) bool gte(a: int, b: int) bool html(a: string, b: string) string if0(a: int, b: any, c: any) any if(a: bool, b: any, c: any) any int(a: float, b: string) int int(a: string, b: string) int int(a: string, b: string, c: any) any join(a: list, b: string, c: int) string joinPath(a: list, b: string) string keys(a: dict) list len(a: dict) int len(a: list) int len(a: string) int list(a: any) list listLoop(a: list, b: any, c: func, d: any) bool log(a: string) string lower(a: string) string lt(a: float, b: float) bool
+anchors(a: list, b: string) list and(a: bool, b: bool) bool bool(a: any) bool case(a: int, b: list, c: optional any) any case(a: string, b: list, c: optional any) any cmp(a: float, b: float) int cmp(a: int, b: int) int cmp(a: string, b: string, c: optional bool) int cmpVersion(a: string, b: string) int dict(a: optional list) dict dup(a: string, b: int) string eq(a: float, b: float) bool eq(a: int, b: int) bool eq(a: string, b: string) bool exists(a: dict, b: string) bool find(a: string, b: string, c: optional any) any float(a: int) float float(a: string, b: any) any float(a: string) float format(a: string) string func(a: string) func functionDetails(a: func) dict get(a: dict, b: string, c: optional any) any get(a: list, b: int, c: optional any) any gt(a: float, b: float) bool gt(a: int, b: int) bool gte(a: float, b: float) bool gte(a: int, b: int) bool html(a: string, b: string) string if0(a: int, b: any, c: optional any) any if(a: bool, b: any, c: optional any) any int(a: float, b: optional string) int int(a: string, b: optional string) int int(a: string, b: string, c: any) any join(a: list, b: optional string) string joinPath(a: list, b: optional string) string keys(a: dict) list len(a: dict) int len(a: list) int len(a: string) int list(a: any) list listLoop(a: list, b: any, c: func, d: optional any) bool log(a: string) string lower(a: string) string lt(a: float, b: float) bool